 By the American Parkinson Disease Association (APDA), May 11, 2017

-In this 51-minute webcast by professor of neurology, Dr. Lisa M. Shulman goes into great detail about why, achieving a smooth, robust medication response is challenging, and how to document on/off periods to communicate effectively with your doctor to get the best medication management.
+In this 51-minute webcast by movement disorder specialist Dr. Lisa M. Shulman goes into great detail about why, achieving a smooth, robust medication response is challenging, and how to document on/off periods to communicate effectively with your doctor to get the best medication management.

 By the Davis Phinney Foundation, August 7, 2019

 In this 1-hour webinar Dr. Michelle Fullard discusses how women and men diagnosed with Parkinson’s experience differences when it comes to symptom presentation, sleep problems, cognitive impact, responses to surgery, medication side effects, emotional health, the care partner experience, and more.
 [Registration is required, but is free.]